tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 supported, including in particular idle mode cell (re-)selection.

-With the current model, an UE that experiences bad link quality and that does not perform handover (because of, e.g., no neighbour cells, handover disabled, handover thresholds misconfigured) will just stay associated with the same eNB, and the scheduler will stop allocating resources to it for communications.
+With the current model, an UE that experiences bad link quality and that does not perform handover (because of, e.g., no neighbor cells, handover disabled, handover thresholds misconfigured) will just stay associated with the same eNB, and the scheduler will stop allocating resources to it for communications.